 Academic Integrity Referral

-Any member of the University community who has witnessed an apparent act of academic dishonesty, or has information that reasonably leads to the conclusion that such an act has occurred or has been attempted, has the responsibility to inform the Honor Council promptly in writing (Code of Academic Integrity, part 2).
-Using the form below please submit a complete written description of the incident, including all relevant details and information.
-Please send any supporting documents to Room 2118 of the Mitchell Building.
+Any member of the University community who has witnessed an apparent act of academic dishonesty, or has information that reasonably leads to the conclusion that such an act has occurred or has been attempted, has the responsibility to inform the Honor Council promptly in writing (Code of Academic Integrity, part 4).
+When submitting your Academic Integrity Referral form below please give us a complete written description of the incident, including all relevant details and information.
+The Academic Integrity Referral form can be completed by clicking the link below:

 The Resolution Process